-God explains the meaning of the parable only at the end, in Isaiah 5:7.
+God explains the meaning of the parable only at the end, in verse 7.
 By using a parable, He helps the people to look at themselves objectively in order to admit their true condition.
-God effectively used this approach with King David (see 2 Sam.
+God effectively uses this approach with King David (compare 2 Sam.
 12:1-13).
-By calling this a "love-song" (NRSV), God reveals at the outset His motive toward His people.
+By calling this a "love song," God reveals at the outset His motive toward His people.
 His relationship with them originates from His character, which is love (1 John 4:8).
 He expects a response of love in return.
 But instead of "grapes," He gets "wild grapes," which means, in the Hebrew, "stinking things."